dwarvesf/playbook/engineering/backend.md

 Make sure you are aware where your application is storing temporary files.
 If you are using publicly accessible directories (which are most probably the default) like `/tmp` and `/var/tmp`, make sure you create your files with mode 600, so that they are readable only by the user your application is running as.
 Alternatively, have a protected directory for storing temporary files (directory accessible only by the application user).

-## Dedicated vs Shared server environment
+## Dedicated vs shared server environment

 The security threats can be quite different depending on whether the application is going to run in a shared or a dedicated environment.
 Shared here means that there are other (not necessarily 3rd party) applications running on the same server.
 In that case, having appropriate file permissions becomes critical, otherwise application source code, data files, temporary files, logs, etc might end up accessible by unintended users.
 Then a security breach in a 3rd party application might result in your application being compromised.